 - The strength coach should be screening both swimmers posture and evaluating shoulder range of motion as an injury prevention method.

-Part two of this series will cover how to choose exercises to correct and prevent shoulder pain in swimmers.
+Part two of this series covers how to choose exercises to correct and prevent shoulder pain in swimmers.

 Jason Ivesdal is the founder and CEO of Higher Power Training.
 He started Higher Power Training in 2004 and launched the current facility in 2008.
 Prior to founding HPT, Jason Ivesdal was the director of training at Flagship Athletic Club where he oversaw 20 trainers.